Watch a Poetry Movie

 James Franco wasn't the first to bring poetry to the big screen; plenty of films have been made about poets and their work.
 What better time than National Poetry Month to gather some friends, watch a poetry-related movie, and perhaps discuss some of the poet's work after the film?

-Poets.org profiles several poetry-related films in detail.
 Try one of our suggestions below for the perfect cinematic event.
-Click the title to find out more information on each film.
+Click the title to find out more information about each film.

 Before Night Falls—Javier Bardem plays Chilean poet Reinaldo Arenas in this film, adapted from Arenas's own memoir.

 Piñero—Benjamin Bratt stars in this biopic about Puerto Rican poet-playwright Miguel Piñero, who cofounded the Nuyorican Poets Café in New York City.

 Big Bad Love—A Vietnam vet keen on writing poetry and prose struggles to improve his personal and his writing life in this film, based on the short stories of Mississippi writer Larry Brown.
 Brown's own poems, and those of William Carlos Williams, are in the film.

 Dead Poets Society—Robin Williams plays an English teacher in an East Coast boys' prep school who inspires his students to love poetry, among other life lessons.
 The film, which popularized the tradition of carpe diem poems, features verse by Frost, Tennyson, and Shakespeare.

 Henry Fool—This quirky film features Thomas Jay Ryan as Henry Fool, an ex-convict who encourages a friend, James Urbaniak as sanitation worker Simon Grim, to become a poet.
 His first work attains public notoriety and chaos ensues.
 Make it a double feature with the film's sequel, Fay Grim, starring Parker Posey.